spiceai/spiceai/README.md

 ### Next steps

 Congratulations!
-In just a few minutes you downloaded and installed the Spice.ai CLI and runtime, created your first Spice.ai Pod, trained it, and got a recommendation from it.
+In just a few minutes you downloaded and installed the Spice.ai CLI and runtime, created your first Spicepod, trained it, and got a recommendation from it.

 This is just the start of the journey with Spice.ai.
 Next, try one of the quickstart tutorials or in-depth samples for creating intelligent applications.